devhammed/devhammed.github.io/_posts/2024-03-18-extracting-laravel-11-bootstrap-configurations.md

 After extracting the middleware and exceptions configurations into separate classes, the `bootstrap/app.php` file is now cleaner and more maintainable.

 This also makes it easier to test the middleware and exceptions configurations as they are now separate classes.

+You notice the `withRouting` method too?
+I will be explaining how to extract the routing configurations into a separate class in the next post.

 I hope you find this helpful and let me know if you have any questions or suggestions.